This section explains DNS configuration.

 In the Type field, select AWS Route 53 DNS and select Use IAM Roles button.

 If you prefer to use the Using Access Key, then follow the steps below:

 In the Type field, select AWS Route 53 DNS and select Use Access Keys and enter the following information:

 Access Key ID: AWS customer key ID

 Select the AWS region into which the VIPs will be deployed.

 Select Access AWS through Proxy, if access to AWS endpoints requires a proxy server.

-2. A dropdown of available VPCs in that region is displayed.
+A drop-down of available VPCs in that region is displayed.

 Select the appropriate VPC.

 A drop-down of available domain names associated with that VPC are displayed.
 Configure at least one domain for virtual service’s FQDN registration with Route 53.